jw9603/Logical_Fallacy/README.md

 # Large Language Models Are Better Logical Fallacy Reasoners with Counterargument, Explanation, and Goal-Aware Prompt Formulation

-This repository contains Pytorch-based code implementing of paper "This repository contains Pytorch-based code implementing of paper "Large Language Models Are Better Logical Fallacy Reasoners with Counterargument, Explanation, and Goal-Aware Prompt Formulation" (NAACL 2025).
+This repository contains Pytorch-based code implementing of paper "This repository contains Pytorch-based code implementing of paper "Large Language Models Are Better Logical Fallacy Reasoners with Counterargument, Explanation, and Goal-Aware Prompt Formulation" (NAACL 2025).

 If you have any questions, feel free to ask at any time.